[Updated Aug 6, 2021]

 Another great fishing opportunity can be found at the Valley at Suches, which is known for catch-and-release fly fishing and offers guided fishing tours.

 9. Sautee-Nacoochee GA

 Approximate Population: 3,700

-Located in the foothills of the North Georgia mountains, Sautee, GA captivates travelers with its rich cultural history and striking natural beauty.
+Located in the foothills of the North Georgia mountains near Helen, Sautee-Nacoochee GA captivates travelers with its rich cultural history and striking natural beauty.